Blunk-electronic/ET/script_command_set.md

 - generating schematics, layouts and device models via third party software
 - The acronym 'CS' indicates a construction site where things are not complete or intended for the future.

+The script file must exist in the project directory.
 A script in general is just a list of things to do by the CAE system.
+CS: link to example script
-This list is a plain ASCII file.
+This list Is a plain ASCII file.
 Comments start with #.
-The two letters "CS" indicate a "construction site" where things are not finished yet or intended for the future.
 The script commands have a domain-verb-noun structure.
 Their meaning should be obvious in most cases.
 Additional explanation is provided in comments if required.
 The domain-verb-noun structure is: DOMAIN MODULE VERB NOUN PARAMETERS